 The Consumer Protection Division receives many thousands of consumer complaints and inquiries; thus, it may take several weeks for your complaint or inquiry to be fully processed.
 Your patience is appreciated.

 For consumer complaints we will in most cases write to the business and enclose a copy of your correspondence.
 The business will be asked to respond to our office.
 We will contact you in writing after we have received a reply from the business.
 If we do not hear back from the business within 30 days, we will recontact them regarding your complaint.

 In some cases, the Consumer Protection Division may be unable to obtain any cooperation from the business.
 If the business refuses to respond, we will inform you in writing.
 You may then want to consider filing suit in Small Claims Court or consulting with a private attorney to review your legal options.

-You may wish to review Michigan consumer laws available on the "Select Laws Protecting Consumers" page.
+You may wish to review Michigan consumer laws available on the "Consumer Laws" page.

 DO NOT SEND ORIGINALS.
 Please make certain your documents have some identifying information (Web File Number, Attorney General file number, or your name and date) so that we are able to match your information with your complaint.
 All documents should be on 8-1/2" x 11" single-sided paper.
 You may send documents that relate to your complaint as follows:

 To file online go to Online Consumer Complaint/Inquiry, otherwise send by regular mail or fax as listed above.
 If you have any questions, please call the Consumer Protection Division Monday through Friday from 8:30 AM to 4:30 PM at 517-373-1140 or toll free 877-765-8388.